fitbenchmarking/fitbenchmarking/docs/source/users/options/output_option.rst

-.. _plotting_option:
+.. _output_option:

 ################
-Plotting Options
+Output Options
 ################

-The plotting section contains options to control how results are outputted and presented.
+The output section contains options to control how results are outputted and presented.

 .. _results_directory_option: